mlswg/mls-protocol/draft-ietf-mls-protocol.md

 non-default proposal types, and non-default extension types.
 Proposal and extension types defined in this document are considered "default" and thus MAY not be listed, while any credential types the application wishes to use MUST be listed.
-Extensions that appear in the `extensions` field of a LeafNode MUST be included in the `extensions` field of the `capabilities` field, and the credential type used in the LeafNode MUST be included in the `credentials` field of the `capabilities` field.
+The types of any non-default extensions that appear in the `extensions` field of a LeafNode MUST be included in the `extensions` field of the `capabilities` field, and the credential type used in the LeafNode MUST be included in the `credentials` field of the `capabilities` field.
 As discussed in {{extensibility}}, unknown values